“Don’t cry because it’s over. Smile because it happened.”

 Flowers, Japanese gardens, huge outdoor organs, museums, movie theaters, shops, fancy fountains, Balboa Park has something for just about everyone.
 With free parking available, it is relatively easy to visit and let the exploring begin!
 I was feeling lazy this day so I just walked around to check things out and here is was I saw along the way:

 6. Unconventional Surrender Statue

-It was fun to people watch at this particular location as couples shared similar PDA, bus tours filed in to take photos, I just kicked back on a nearby bench rather than snapping a pic and running to the next thing on the list.
+It was fun to people-watch at this particular location as couples shared similar PDA, bus tours filed in to take photos, I just kicked back on a nearby bench rather than snapping a pic and running to the next thing on the list.
 It was a good moment to just pause, which I think humans should do more often for many reasons.
-When you come check out the statue, head next door to enjoy dinner on the water!
-Also, if you arrive early enough enjoy boat tours or American history, I would recommend visiting the USS Midway Museum right next to this statue.
+When you come to check out the statue, head next door to enjoy dinner on the water!
+Also, if you arrive early enough to enjoy boat tours or American history, I would recommend visiting the USS Midway Museum right next to this statue.

 7. The Fish Market